ankitku/EthGossip/README.md

    application parameters to configure our Gossipsub model, such that the test runs represent possible runs of the Ethereum test net.

-Detailed Summary.
+## Detailed Summary.

-You can find a detailed summary of our work in the two attached papers.
+You can find a detailed summary of our work in these two papers.

 The first paper is entitled "Formal Model-Driven Analysis of Resilience of GossipSub to Attacks from Misbehaving Peers" and was